 My research focuses on generations, education, and parenting culture.
-In my recent book The Corona Generation, written with my teenage daughter during the spring and summer of 2020, I explore the symbolic significance of the Covid-19 pandemic and the resulting ‘lockdown’ policy for the generational consciousness of those coming of age in this crisis, and for relations between adults and children.
+In The Corona Generation, written with my teenage daughter during the spring and summer of 2020, I explore the symbolic significance of the Covid-19 pandemic and the resulting ‘lockdown’ policy for the generational consciousness of those coming of age in this crisis, and for relations between adults and children.
 This work led me to join the editorial board of Collateral Global, a charity dedicated to cultivating a better understanding of the impact of the COVID-19 responses.

 My 2019 book Stop Mugging Grandma is a critique of the ways in which the current ‘generation wars’ misrepresent economic and social conflicts as conflicts between the generations.
 Baby Boomers and Generational Conflict (2015) develops Mannheim’s approach to the sociology of knowledge to explore how the Boomer generation is defined and discussed in policy and media discourse, and why it has become a scapegoat for a range of problems in the present day.
 The Sociology of Generations: New directions and challenges (2016) extends this analysis to explore contemporary debates about education, parenting, social policy, and intimate life.